PLANT-POWERED · PROTEIN-PACKED · DAILY

 • 11g fat

-Have lots of red beans left?
+Have lots of red beans left over?
 Want to make kebabs?
-Check out this link
+Check out this link.

 Red Bean Burrito